IlyaOrson/CyberDreamcatcher/README.md

 # install environments from git submodules as a local packages
 pixi run install-cyborg  # CybORG 2.1 + update to gymnasium API

-# OR a debugged version from The Alan Turing Institute (https://github.com/alan-turing-institute/CybORG_plus_plus)
+# as an alternative, a less-bugged version from The Alan Turing Institute (https://github.com/alan-turing-institute/CybORG_plus_plus)
 pixi run install-cyborg-debugged

 # install troublesome dependencies without using pip to track their requirements